 So, to sum it up: Brown rice is healthier for your rats than the white variant due to its higher nutrient content.
-However, they can eat both white and brown without any problems either cooked or uncooked.
+However, rats can eat both white and brown rice without any problems either cooked or uncooked.
 Make sure not to add any salt to it though!

 I hope you found this information useful and that it helped you make a decision on what to feed your rat.
 If you’ve got any more questions, feel free to leave a comment to let me know.